2016 Route Map

 Please respect the fact that if you continue on the course after dark you are forcing volunteer drivers to continue after dark.
 All riders should be trained and ready to complete the course within the hours of daylight.
 There is plenty of it in July!
 If you cannot finish before dark you will offered a ride or a boost.
 We encourage all riders to accept the suggested support offered to them.

 Each major food stop and mini-stop provides mechanical support for your bicycle.
 Supporting bicycle shops provide free labor but charge for parts.
 Come prepared to pay for bicycle repairs that you may need on the route.
 Many bike shop mechanics will take MasterCard/VISA as well as cash or check.
 See a full list of shops providing mechanical support on the STP.

 The Cascade Bicycle Club Outriders are a team of well-trained and experienced Cascade Bicycle Club volunteers and ride participants.
-They are well versed in CBC events and are available to help with minor mechanical issues, help you fix your flat, and answer any questions you may have about the route, food stops, or cycling in general.
+They are well versed in Cascade events and are available to help with minor mechanical issues, help you fix your flat and answer any questions you may have about the route, food stops or cycling in general.
 They are wearing the green, white and black OUTRIDER jerseys.
 Feel free to flag them down if you have any questions or need assistance in any way.
 They are ambassadors of good cycling etiquette and safe riding.
 They may remind you that single file is safer or warn you of upcoming hazards on route.
 Please understand they are there to keep everyone safe on the road to Portland.
-Your riding habits effect others and it is not fair to cut someone elses trip short when most accidents can be prevented with safe riding skills.
+Your riding habits affect others and it is not fair to cut someone else's trip short when most crashes can be prevented with safe riding skills.
 Feeling overwhelmed by group riding?
 Want to know how many miles to the next rest stop?
 They are there to help!

 SAFETY & MEDICAL TEAM